josemussa/date-fns-momentjs-perf-test/README.md

 # Date-fns and MomentJs Performance test

-We are testing the performance of date-fns and momentJs against the basic operations of a dates library:
+We are testing the performance of date-fns and momentJs against some basic operations of a dates library:

 - Parsing a string to date object.
 - Getting the day of the year.